Supporting Individuals in Distress

 developing positive relationships

 At D.ESCAL8™ we tend not to use the term 'Challenging Behaviour', but prefer to focus on assisting individuals with their distress.
 Why not read our post to find out why? d8.is/b2.

-Working with individuals in distress (d8.is/b2) can be stressful for us as carers.
+Working with individuals who are in distress can be stressful for family members, carers and supporters.
 Within an older population it is important for carers to gain an understanding of some of the effects ageing can have.
 D.ESCAL8™ hope this overview will give an introduction to the myriad of changes a person goes through later in life.